-What Is Intensive Therapy?
+What Is Intensive Outpatient Therapy?

 IOT encompasses a wide range of therapeutic interventions and services that can aid people with symptom management, relapse prevention, and developing a healthy, balanced, and independent lifestyle.
 The nature of psychological care and duration can fluctuate considerably depending on the facility a person attends, their health insurance provider/payer source, and their mental health needs.1,2